Balance boards are an excellent way to improve balance for seniors. Today we will look at some of the best balance boards for seniors on the market!

 85% of customers that reviewed this balance board in Amazon gave it 5 stars so you can rest assured it’s a high-quality product that will help you improve your balance.

-This is a very high-quality wooden wobble board with the slip-resistant surface finish just like the StrongTek rocker board.
+This is a very high-quality wooden wobble board with a slip-resistant surface finish just like the StrongTek rocker board.
 It also comes with a very nice graphic picturing a tree on the slip-resistant surface.
 It just adds that little something to the product that makes you want to keep it visible and use it actively.

 This is a wobble board that sways 360 degrees, so it’s more challenging than the rocker boards and requires more skill so it’s best for more active seniors with a good sense of balance and physical ability.